 Lake Street in Minneapolis is one of the most diverse collectives of restaurants and culinary experiences.
 These are some of the best Lake Street restaurants in Minneapolis.

-It’s long enough that there are two sides to Lake Street, West and East.
-The neighborhood dynamics between the two are very different as well as anything in-between.
-Block by block you can find cuisine from different parts of the world.
-And every restaurant excels in their culture’s cuisine.
+It’s long enough that Lake Street has two sides, West and East.
+The neighborhood dynamics between the two are very different, along with anything in between.
+Block by block, you can find cuisine from around the world.
+And every restaurant excels in its culture’s cuisine.

 These are some of the top restaurants to visit along Lake Street in Minneapolis, Minnesota.
-Of course, we haven’t tried every restaurant on Lake Street, so if there is a top restaurant on Lake Street you think we should try let us know by tagging us on instagram @viatravelers.
+Of course, we haven’t tried every restaurant on Lake Street, so if there is a top restaurant you think we should try, tag us on Instagram @viatravelers.

 The Bungalow Club

-A trendy dinner spot with an unbeatable happy hour – yes it really does exist.
-The Bungalow Club is the east-side of Lake Street closer to the Longfellow neighborhood and it boasts instagram-worthy cocktails, easy-to-share appetizers, and a unique dinner menu that has something for everyone.
+A trendy dinner spot with an unbeatable happy hour – yes, it does exist.
+The Bungalow Club is on the east side of Lake Street, closer to the Longfellow neighborhood, and it boasts Instagram-worthy cocktails, easy-to-share appetizers, and a unique dinner menu that caters to multiple tastes.

 Just look at these crispy chicken wings…

-Longfellow Grill is nestled on the banks of the Mississippi River on the furthest east side of Lake Street that you can possibly get.
-Longfellow Grill is known for the beer and breakfast foods.
+Longfellow Grill is nestled on the banks of the Mississippi River on the furthest east side of Lake Street that you can get.
+Longfellow Grill is known for its beer and breakfast foods.

-As a sister restaurant, Longfellow Grill serves Freehouse beers (another Minnesota native) that are only $3 during happy hour.
-Another great happy hour spot to add to your list.
+As a sister restaurant, Longfellow Grill serves Freehouse beers (another Minnesota native) for only $3 during happy hour.
+This is another great happy hour spot to add to your list.

-Longfellow Grill gets very busy, especially when it is nice out and their patio fills up.
-Just order a beer for the wait and you will soon have some excellent upscale diner food.
+Longfellow Grill gets very busy, especially when it is nice out, and their patio fills up.
+Order a beer for the wait, and you will soon have some excellent upscale diner food.

-We recommend the bacon benedict oscar, roasted beet salad or the stroganoff.
+We recommend the bacon benedict oscar, roasted beet salad, or stroganoff.

 Midtown Global Market: Best International Food on Lake Street